-- Querying and diagnosing distributed invocation trace: Tracking all user requests for micro-services in the distributed architecture, and combining them into distributed invocation traces.
+- Distributed call chain query and diagnosis: traces all user requests in the distributed architecture and aggregates them into distributed call chains.

-- Supporting multiple programming languages: Based on OpenTracing standard, fully compatible with open-source community, such as Jaeger and Zipkin.
+- Multi-language development program access: Based on OpenTracing standard, fully compatible with open-source communities, such as Jaeger and Zipkin.